qdanik/react-clean-architecture-boilerplate/README.md

   <p align="center">
     <img src="./docs/icon.svg" width="180" height="180" alt="Layered Architecture Icon">
   </p>
-  React App Boilerplate
+  React Boilerplate
 </h1>

 <p align="center">
-  React App boilerplate with clean architecture for Enterprise <a href="https://reactjs.org/">React</a> Projects
+  This React boilerplate offers a solid foundation for building enterprise-level React projects.
 </p>

 ## Quick Overview

-React App boilerplate with clean architecture for developing web/mobile/desktop applications using TypeScript.
+This React boilerplate provides a foundation for developing web, mobile, and desktop applications using TypeScript, with a focus on clean and maintainable architecture.

 > Of course you can use another framework :)